-Kaiser Permanente formally presented findings from a multi-year engagement with ReedGroup's MDGuidelines at the 2016 Integrated Benefits Institute (IBI) Forum in San Francisco.
-Among the many positive clinical outcomes shared by Kaiser Permanente at the Forum, the organization reported millions in savings associated with helping patients return to health faster than industry benchmarks.
+On February 17, 2016, at the Integrated Benefits Institute (IBI) Forum in San Francisco, Kaiser Permanente formally presented findings from a multi-year engagement with ReedGroup's MDGuidelines.
+Among positive clinical outcomes shared by Kaiser Permanente at the Forum, the organization reported savings of \$30 million associated with helping patients return to health faster than industry benchmarks.

-This case study summarizes Kaiser Permanente's recent results with MDGuidelines, including a discussion of what protocols Kaiser Permanente used to achieve their financial and clinical success, and how the lessons learned by Kaiser Permanente can be applied to other healthcare organizations.
+This case study summarizes Kaiser Permanente's presentation at the IBI Forum, including a discussion of what protocols Kaiser Permanente used to achieve their financial and clinical outcomes, and how the lessons learned by Kaiser Permanente can be applied to other value-based healthcare organizations.